Goods and services market approach templates

 Differences between the Expression of Interest template and the Invitation to supply template are:

-• The Expression of Interest template is an invitation to suppliers to demonstrate their interest in a proposed procurement and/or for buyers to gain a better understanding of the market place.
+• The Expression of Interest template is an invitation to suppliers to demonstrate their interest in a proposed procurement and/or for buyers to gain a better understanding of the marketplace.
 The Expression of Interest template clearly states that it is part of a multi stage process.
 It also clearly states that there is no intent to engage a supplier as a direct outcome.
 The Expression of Interest template should be used as part of a multi stage procurement process.

 • The Invitation to supply template invites offers from suppliers and provides intent to engage as an outcome of the process subject to the objectives of the procurement being met by an Offer.